cul-it/scholars-orcid-connection/doc/Scorconn_TO_DO.md

 * Get a better date for "last updated".
 	* Store in AccessToken as "VERIFIED" column, with timestamp.
 * How does one register with Cornell on ORCID?
 What does it look like?
-* OrcidClientContext -- get rid of the Settings; make it in terms of Strings.
-	* Include the Base URL as one of the URLs derived from "sandbox" or "production": https://sandbox.orcid.org
 * Rewrite the data layer to use meaningful IDs, and object-oriented updates.
 	* [look here.](https://stackoverflow.com/questions/3585034/how-to-map-a-composite-key-with-hibernate)
-* Remove the confusion in the purpose of the cache.
-	* Should we add methods for bare get/set of access tokens?
-	* Should we create an implementation of the cache that accepts an AccessToken cache?
-* Is anyone using the Success URL and Failure URL?
-Can we eliminate or combine them?
-Should we add a Declined URL?
-* Create a "liveness" call to ORCID
-	* context.checkOauthUrls
-	* context.checkPublicApi
-	* context.checkAuthorizedApi
-* Startup status
-	* Check SQL, Scholars, ORCID - messages for each
-	* Return 500 from filter
 * Rigorous checking on builders (most notably fuzzy date?) (required fields in Work?)
 * Specify either uri or (path && host) Check received data for details
 * Check that the user is who he says he is: